Public Address System and Other Announcers

 68% of them said they were satisfied with their job and 49% said they find that their job makes the world a better place or helps to make someone else’s life better.

-A typical day for A Public Address Announcer look like this:
+A typical day for a Public Address System and Other Announcer will also include:

 We asked some Public Address Announcers a few questions to find out what else does their work day look like.
 Here is what we found.